Matter (standard)

-Matter is a technical standard for smart home and IoT (Internet of Things) devices.
-It aims to improve interoperability and compatibility between different manufacturers and security, and always allowing local control as an option.
+Matter is a technical standard for smart home and Internet of things (IoT) devices.
+It is intended to improve interoperability and compatibility between different manufacturers and security, always allowing local control as an option.

-Matter originated in December 2019 as the Project Connected Home over IP (CHIP) working group, founded by Amazon, Apple, Google and the Zigbee Alliance, now called the Connectivity Standards Alliance (CSA).
-Subsequent members include IKEA, Huawei, and Schneider.
+Matter originated in December 2019 as the Project Connected Home over IP (CHIP) working group, founded by Amazon, Apple, Google, and the Connectivity Standards Alliance (when it was the Zigbee Alliance).
+Subsequent members include IKEA, Huawei, Heiman, and Schneider.
 Version 1.0 of the specification was published on 4 October 2022.
 The Matter software development kit is open-source under the Apache License.

 A software development kit (SDK) is provided royalty-free, though the ability to commission a finished product into a Matter network in the field mandates certification and membership fees, entailing both one-time, recurring, and per-product costs.
 This is enforced using a public key infrastructure (PKI) and so-called device attestation certificates.

 Matter-compatible software updates for many existing hubs became available in late 2022, with Matter-enabled devices and software updates starting to release in 2023.

 The primary goal of Matter is to improve interoperability for the current smart home ecosystem.
 CSA and its members aim for the Matter logo to become ubiquitous and for consumers to instantly recognise it as a smart home device that will "just work".
+However, Matter logos do not imply that devices will "just work"; infrastructure is also still required for full functionality, like a Wi-Fi network (which may need to be dual-band) and a Matter controller, and often, an app for each kind of device.

 Background

 In December 2019, Amazon, Apple, Google, Samsung SmartThings and the Zigbee Alliance announced the collaboration and formation of the working group of Project Connected Home over IP.
 The goal of the project is to simplify development for smart home product brands and manufacturers while increasing the compatibility of the products for consumers.

-The standard operates on Internet Protocol (IP) and functions via one or more controllers that connect and manage devices within your local network, eliminating the need for multiple proprietary hubs.
+The standard operates on Internet Protocol (IP) and functions via one or more controllers that connect and manage devices within a local network, eliminating the need for multiple proprietary hubs for each ecosystem.
 Matter-certified products are engineered to operate locally and do not depend on an internet connection for their core functions.
 Leveraging IPv6 addressing, the standard facilitates seamless communication with cloud services.
 Its goal is to facilitate interoperability among smart home devices, mobile apps, and cloud services, employing a specific suite of IP-based networking technologies such as mDNS and IPv6.
 By adhering to a network design that operates at the Application Layer of the OSI 7 layer model, Matter differs from protocols like Zigbee or Z-Wave and theoretically can function on any IPv6-enabled network.
 Presently, official support is limited to Wi-Fi, Ethernet, and the wireless mesh network Thread.